What makes Burma a unique country to travel to?

 Under the Burmese Motor Vehicle Act of 1964, driving while intoxicated is punishable by either six months in jail, a 500 kyat (equivalent to USD 50 cents) fine, or both.

 Based on the Vienna Convention on Consular Relations and customary international law, if you are arrested in Burma, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy of your arrest, and to have communications from you forwarded to the U.S. Embassy.

 Burma is a nation of many races - some 135 ethnic groups, with their own languages and dialects, make up its population of nearly 45 million.
-It is impossible to mention more than a few of the races, for Burma is an anthropologists' paradise.
+It is impossible to mention more than a few of the races, for Burma is an anthropologist's paradise.
 The Burmese people call their own language Bamar or Myanmar and it is the main language spoken throughout the country.
-About 70 per cent of the people of Burma speak one or other of the Burma Group of languages while the percentage of those speaking Burmese is estimated at ninety.
-Despite the diversity and geographic separation the national groups share with each other a wide variety of social customs and culture.
+About 70 percent of the people of Burma speak one or other of the Burma Group of languages while the percentage of those speaking Burmese is estimated at ninety.
+Despite the diversity and geographic separation, the national groups share with each other a wide variety of social customs and cultures.
 The Burmese language vocabulary contains a large number of Pali and Sanskrit words.
 The earliest Burmese writing was the Myazedi Stone Inscription. which is a four-sided stone inscription constructed in 1113 A.D. during the Pagan Period.
-The inscription is written in Myanmar, Pyu, Mon and Pali and was discovered in 1887.
+The inscription is written in Myanmar, Pyu, Mon, and Pali and was discovered in 1887.